Red Snapper And Zucchini

 Many fish on this list have elevated levels of environmental contaminants – such as mercury or PCBs – and should be eaten in moderation, if at all.”

-Clearly I am opting for moderation BUT I do think that it is very important to be aware of the fish you choose and how often you are eating them.
+Clearly I am opting for moderation, but I do think that it is very important to be aware of the fish you choose and how often you are eating them.
 If you haven’t done it yet, do yourself a favor and print out this handy little pocket guide.
-It will gives you a “best, worst, and in between” list of which are the “healthiest” fish to choose that you can keep right in your wallet!!
-Very convenient when you are at the grocery store OR eating out.
+It will give you a “best, worst, and in between” list of which are the “healthiest” fish to choose that you can keep right in your wallet!
+Very convenient when you are at the grocery store, or eating out.

 Personally, I try not to get too crazy about these things.
-I choose from the “BEST” list most of the time and occasionally change things up with the not-so-stellar options!
-Remember food and nutrition is just one piece of the puzzle when it comes to health and wellness… I figure if I am active, laughing, playing, enjoying my family & work, finding time to relax, AND not letting stress hold the reigns in my life a measily piece of snapper isn’t going to blow the lid off things;).
+I choose from the “BEST” list most of the time and occasionally change things up with the not-so-stellar options.
+Remember, food and nutrition are just one piece of the puzzle when it comes to health and wellness… I figure if I am active, laughing, playing, enjoying my family & work, finding time to relax, AND not letting stress hold the reigns in my life, then a measly piece of snapper isn’t going to blow the lid off things;).

 Red Snapper & Zucchini